hafizflow/hafizflow/README.md

 ### Hi there 👋🏻

 # About Me
-I'm Hafiz, a Flutter developer with a deep passion for Dart and Flutter. 🚀 I'm also pursuing a degree in Software Engineering 📚, and I'm currently immersed in building innovative software and applications.
-If you'd like to see my work, feel free to check out my portfolio on Instagram! 📱👀

-* 📱 Flutter Developer / Freelancer

-* ✨ UI / UX Enthusiast

-* 💻 Committed to writing clean, efficient code

-* ♥️ Passionate about exploring new places
+I'm Hafiz — a passionate Flutter developer and Software Engineering student, now expanding my skills into backend development with Laravel and PHP. 🚀

+💻 Currently building modern apps and APIs with Laravel 📱 Experienced in Flutter and Dart for crafting beautiful mobile apps 🎨 UI/UX enthusiast focused on clean, intuitive design 🧠 Committed to writing efficient, maintainable code
+🌍 Always curious and inspired by new places and ideas